alexander-krug/proxmox/openmediavault.md

-# clear usb stick of partitions using fdisk
+[comment]: clear usb stick of partitions using fdisk

 # create bootable usb
 # replace sdX with the device name sourced by using "sudo lsblk"